 For their part, children tend to think that their very permissive parents are amazing when they make a rebellious phase easier but it does not mean that they will look up to them because of it.
 A true hero should be unfaltering, consistent and fair.

 From a child’s point of view, parents represent the future.
 Some want to be better than their parents; some are concerned at the thought of never being as awesome as them.
-Your music, your talent, you way of talking to the neighbours, your swagger and your capacity to drive a manual transmission are all little things that your children notice and idealize without your knowledge.
+Your music, your talent, your way of talking to the neighbors, your swagger and your capacity to drive a manual transmission are all little things that your children notice and idealize without your knowledge.

 Children also learn a lot from your work.
 Indeed, the children of a carpenter, a musician or an accountant will not have the same background as the children of an actor, a lawyer or an electrician.
 Even though these children will not necessarily follow the same professional path as their parents, their line of thinking will always keep a little something that their parents consciously or unconsciously passed on to them.